Chart Color Schemes

 Educational outcomes in Bonnyrigg Heights - Bonnyrigg fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.9%, considerably lower than Greater Sydney's average of 38.0%.
+The area's university qualification rate is 16.9%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most prevalent at 13.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (0.7%).
-Vocational credentials are held by 25.9% of residents aged 15+, with advanced diplomas making up 9.7% and certificates 16.2%.
-Educational participation is high, with 31.9% currently enrolled in formal education: 10.2% in secondary, 9.8% in primary, and 6.0% in tertiary education.
+Vocational credentials are common, with 25.9% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (16.2%).
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education